ZarvanM/Zarvan_StudentSAT_Open_Source_Cubesat/README.md

 ### Acknowledgments

 - Thanks to Zarvan Movdawalla for his leadership in the ASLS initiative.
-- Gratitude to the team and faculty at MPSTME for their ongoing support.
+- Gratitude to the team and faculty at MPSTME for their ongoing support